Dual-layer responsiveness: display-level adaptability combined with server-side platform detection.

 Responsive Canvas

-When a Canvas display uses OnResize="Responsive", individual elements can be configured to:
+When a Canvas display uses OnResize="Responsive", individual elements (via the per-element locks above) can be configured to:

 • Maintain fixed margins from edges